dog wearing a yellow hero bandana and a knee brace for a torn ACL

 Dr. Buzby’s ToeGrips

 ToeGrips were developed for dogs struggling to walk on smooth surfaces like hardwood floors.
-The non-slip nail grips fit onto dogs’ individual toenails to provide traction for senior, arthritic, injured and disabled dogs or for those who have undergone surgery.
-Specific conditions the nail grips may help for are hip dysplasia, CCL tears, hind-leg weakness, blindness and more.
+The non-slip nail grips fit onto dogs’ individual toenails to provide traction for senior, arthritic, injured, and disabled dogs or for those who have undergone surgery.
+Specific conditions the nail grips may help with are hip dysplasia, CCL tears, hind-leg weakness, blindness, and more.

 Cryotherapy Brace with Compression

-Cryotherapy (freezing cold) has analgesic, anti-inflammatory and other post-injury benefits.
+Cryotherapy (freezing cold) has analgesic, anti-inflammatory, and other post-injury benefits.
 Compression helps decrease blood flow and reduce edema (fluid buildup leading to swelling).
-This unique brace combines both healing techniques for use in sprains, fractures and post-surgery.
-It may be very useful post-CCL surgery as well as immediately after injury.
+This unique brace combines both healing techniques for use in sprains, fractures, and post-surgery.
+It may be beneficial post-CCL surgery as well as immediately after injury.